 Asylees and foreigners under subsidiary protection are not obliged to meet the condition of having valid foreign travel document.

 In 2018, 8 long term residence statuses were granted to asylees and 7 to foreigners under subsidiary protection.
 A total of 15 long-term residence permits for asylees and 13 for subsidiary protection beneficiaries were valid at the end of the year.
-However, no information is available for 2019.
+However, no information is available for 2019 and 2020.

 Article 92(1) Law on Foreigners.